ComanacDragos/University/Semester 2 Master/FD/readme.md

 TensorFlow and Keras are popular open-source machine learning frameworks widely used in building and training deep learning models.

-TensorFlow is an end-to-end open-source platform for building machine learning and deep learning models.
+TensorFlow is an open-source platform for building machine learning and deep learning models.
 It provides a set of libraries for data manipulation, preprocessing, and visualization, along with a high-level API to build and train deep neural networks.